deanhiller/webpieces/README.md

 * holy crap, my back button always works.
 Developers are not even allowed to break that behavior as they are forced to make the back button work...#win
 * Override ANY component in the platform server just by binding a subclass of the component(fully customizable server to the extreme unlike any server before it)
 * SSL Cert wizard installs the certificate on ALL hosts in one go.  no more uploading certs to each host you maintain(what a pain that was)
+* Async file system reads to not block threads and get even more work done per thread (needing less threads makes for less CPU on context switches)
 * and sooooooo much more

 #### 9 Steps to try the webserver (and view official documentation)